bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 ## Heads-Up

-* Next week you'll divide students into groups for their first project.
+* Next week, you'll divide students into groups for their first project.
 Groups of three are ideal.
-Create one or two groups of four if the class cannot be divided by three.
+Create one or two groups of four if the class cannot be divided evenly by three.

-Structure groups so that they include the following:
+Structure groups so that they include the following mix of students:

   * One advanced student